-- When metering structure, always run the boat and depthfinder at the same speed every time (highest speed possible on a LCD).
+- When metering structure, always run the boat and depthfinder at the same speed every time (highest speed possible on our depthfinder).
 That way you can get used to knowing where the structure actually is when your boat moves over it.

-- A depthfinder used only in fishing should be mounted in easy view from the bow, and the transducer should be mounted on the foot of the trolling motor.
+- A depthfinder used only in fishing should be mounted for easy view from the bow, and the transducer should be mounted on the base of the trolling motor.

 - Bring the gain (sensitivity) up as high as you can without introducing "noise".
 You'll see more details, including the thermocline.
 Turn the sensitivity up as you get deeper and vice versa.
-On LCD units, turn the fish symbol off and use the dots, you will see more details.
+Turn the fish symbol off and use the dots, you will see more details.
 Don't use suppressors unless you absolutely have to.
 You want your depthfinder to be as sensitive as possible.

 - Visualize the underwater structure by "extending the shoreline" into the water.

 - Fish underwater structure like you would visible structure.

 - The "bottom lock" feature on some units is good for split screen functions, but don't use it all the time.
 Otherwise you'll miss suspended fish and baitfish.